zio/zio/microsite/src/main/tut/getting_started.md

 # Getting Started

-Include ZIO in your project by adding the following to your `build.sbt`:
+Include ZIO in your project by adding the following to your `build.sbt` file:

 ```tut:evaluated
 if (scalaz.zio.BuildInfo.isSnapshot) println(s"""resolvers += Resolver.sonatypeRepo("snapshots")""")